-To ensure that the Lomi dirt created offsets the electrical demands of running your Lomi, we enlisted third party services to calculate the carbon footprint of a Lomi in your home.
-This included examining variables unique to each home’s energy use and the ways in which you use your Lomi dirt.
+To ensure that the Lomi earth created offsets the electrical demands of running your Lomi, we enlisted third party services to calculate the carbon footprint of a Lomi in your home.
+This included examining variables unique to each home’s energy use and the ways in which you use your Lomi earth.

 With the help of our third party audits, we found that despite the electricity consumed, Lomi can produce a net-lower carbon footprint than that same organic waste going to landfill.

 How does the Lomi composter work?

 Lomi helps to speed up the natural process of breaking down food waste, organic waste, yard scraps, Lomi Approved bioplastics, and Lomi Approved products and packaging.

 To do this, Lomi uses heat, abrasion, oxygen and helpful bacteria.
 Each Lomi appliance holds around one cubic foot of organic matter.
 When you’re ready to process your food waste, close the lid and select one of the three cycles.